nk712001/Ayphen-hired/memory-bank/architecture.md

 - `modules/face_detection.py`: Implements MTCNN-based face detection, real-time tracking, and violation logic.
 - `modules/__tests__/face_detection_test.py`: Contains unit tests for all core detection and violation scenarios, using synthetic and real images.
 Ensures that detection, gaze, and error handling logic in face_detection.py are robust and correct.
 - All test files under modules/__tests__ validate the AI modules for accuracy, robustness, and error handling.
-- All core AI modules (face_detection.py, gaze_tracking.py, object_detection.py) have passing tests as of 2025-09-10.
+- All core AI modules (face_detection.py, gaze_tracking.py, object_detection.py, audio_processing.py) have robust, fully implemented, and passing tests as of 2025-09-11.
 - Stubs were added for missing methods in gaze tracking and object detection to ensure test coverage and CI/CD reliability.
+All modules now have comprehensive test suites covering edge cases and error handling.
-- Dependency version management (numpy, scipy, typing-extensions) is critical for cross-compatibility with OpenCV, TensorFlow, and Ultralytics.
+- Future developers: Maintain strict test coverage for every new or modified AI module.
+Ensure that each module has a corresponding test file with synthetic data and edge case scenarios.
+Carefully manage dependency versions (numpy, scipy, typing-extensions) for compatibility with OpenCV, TensorFlow, and Ultralytics to prevent CI/CD failures.

 ### Gaze Tracking
 - `modules/gaze_tracking.py`